 - 1 cup shredded mozzarella cheese

-In a medium bowl, mix together beef, sausage, egg, breadcrumbs, milk, seasonings, and 2 tbsp of Parmesan cheese.
-Roll mixture into 1 1/2 inch meatballs, you should make 25 meatballs.
+- In a medium bowl, mix together beef, sausage, egg, breadcrumbs, milk, seasonings, and 2 tablespoon of Parmesan cheese.
+Roll mixture into 1 ½ inch meatballs, you should make 25 meatballs.

 - Place ⅓ cup of sauce in the bottom of a 9x13 inch baking dish.
 Spread sauce into an even layer.
 Place a meatball securely in each shell.
 Arrange shells into 5 rows of 5 in the baking dish.

 - Top shells with remaining sauce.
 Top with mozzarella and Parmesan cheese.
 Top with parsley.

 - Bake uncovered for 40 minutes.
 Serve immediately.